GeorgeArgyros/GeorgeArgyros.github.io/_pages/projects.md

 *For which type of predicates (i.e. Boolean algebras) are s-FAs efficiently learnable?*

 In this project, our goal is to study under which conditions, i.e. for which predicate and function families, symbolic automata and transducers are efficiently learnable.
-In our recent [paper](/files/cav2018.pdf) published in CAV 2018, we presented a novel learning algorithm for symbolic automata, **MAT***, which is a modular algorithm able to learn an s-FA over any learnable boolean algebra for which a learning algorithm is provided.
+In our recent [paper](/files/cav18.pdf) published in CAV 2018, we presented a novel learning algorithm for symbolic automata, **MAT***, which is a modular algorithm able to learn s-FAs over any learnable boolean algebra for which a learning algorithm is provided.
 Moreover, we provide a characterization of the s-FAs which are efficiently learnable by MAT* and conjecture that MAT* captures the class of all efficiently learnable s-FAs.
 We are currently extending these results for the case of symbolic transducers.

-## Active Learning for Security Testing (2016)
+## Active Learning for Security Testing (2016-2017)
-Many

 ### LightBulb framework:

+{% include youtubePlayer.html id= page.lightbulb_video_id %}

 ### HVLearn: